dimitri-nicolo/calico/getting-started/kubernetes/ebpf.md

 * GKE is not supported.
 This is because of an incompatibility with the GKE CNI plugin.
 A fix for the issue has already been accepted upstream but at the time of writing it is not publicly available.

-* Docker Enterprise is not supported.
-This is because there is no suitable way to configure {{site.prodname}} to reach the API server.
-(Docker Enterprise uses a per-node proxy between `kube-proxy` and the API server rather than, for example, a DNS record.)
+* Docker Enterprise: eBPF mode cannot be enabled at install time because Docker Enterprise doesn't provide a stable address for the API server.
+However, by following [these instructions](../../maintenance/performance/ebpf/enabling-ebpf), it can be enabled as a post-install step.

+* RKE: eBPF mode cannot be enabled at install time because RKE doesn't provide a stable address for the API server.
+However, by following [these instructions](../../maintenance/performance/ebpf/enabling-ebpf), it can be enabled as a post-install step.

 See the tabs below for more detail on how to set up a suitable cluster with the supported distributions: